ezweave/pretty-functional/chapters/two/two.md

 We've looked at some _toy problems_ with `rxjs`, but it's time to tackle something a little meatier.
 Really, we need to look at a more "real world" example.

 Now, before we begin, to actually run this code, you will need to get an API key from [Open Weather](https://home.openweathermap.org/).
-I'll leave the key field blank in any CodePens but you will want to set that up, if you'd like to play with the API.
+I'll leave the key field blank in any interactive examples but you will want to set that up, if you'd like to play with the API.
 There are charges affiliated with load (there is a request per minute cap), but we won't be getting close to those limits.

 The point of solving a _real problem_ is to better demonstrate how you'd actually compose a call with `rxjs` versus just throwing more _toy problems_ at you.
 In fact, this is going to be the first _real problem_ of the book.